 Kyirem No. 2 Asafo Company: Mankessim

-Mankessium has historically been a center of Fante Asafo tradition.
-The Mankessim Kingdom(1252–1844) was a pre-colonial African state in modern-day Ghana and is regarded as the heartland of the Fante people, it operated as capital of the Fante Confederacy in the 19th century.
+Mankessim has historically been a center of Fante Asafo tradition.
+The Mankessim Kingdom(1252–1844) was a pre-colonial African state in modern-day Ghana and is regarded as the heartland of the Fante people, it operated as the capital of the Fante Confederacy in the 19th century.

-An elder of the area kindly explaining the proverbs and symbolic significance of each structure.
+An elder of the area kindly explained the proverbs and symbolic significance of each structure.

 Dating from 1891 the Kyirem No.2 Asafo Company posuban is one of the oldest shrines.
 In 1973 the original shrine was taken down and construction began in 1974 to erect the current structure, it was completed in 1979.

 The artist + architect of the posuban was Kweku Attah (b.
 1902) from Cape Coast working with another mason called Kwabena Mensa with additional manual labor supplied by the Asafo Company.

 The most prominent image on top of the structure is a fierce winged seven-headed God with a three-headed dragon holding a bow and arrow – these are symbols of military toughness endowed with magical powers that enable the Company to conquer its rivals.

 The winged dragon perched on the head of the God refers to the expression, “Will you fly or will you vanish?”—the implication being that regardless of what you do, you cannot escape the reach of No. 2 Company!

 The figure underneath is an all-seeing god of the company whose eyesight is so keen that it once detected the footprints of an antelope on a rock.
 With his bow and arrow, he is said to be protecting the shrine, the Ghanaian coat of arms (symbol of national unity) in front of him and the entire nation.